Security Tip (ST04-002)

 Choosing and Protecting Passwords

-Why do you need a password?
+Why you need strong passwords

-How do you choose a good password?
+How to choose good passwords

 - Don't use passwords that are based on personal information that can be easily accessed or guessed.

 - Use a combination of capital and lowercase letters, numbers, and special characters.

 - Don't use words that can be found in any dictionary of any language.